We Unraveled Nimue's Backstory In 'Cursed' So You Don't Have To

 Warning: Spoilers for Cursed season 1 are ahead.

-Netflix’s newest fantasy series Cursed takes the legendary stories and twists them until classic Arthurian characters are almost unrecognizable.
-At the center of the story is future Lady of The Lake, Nimue (Katherine Langford) who possesses magical powers.
-The show is based on a young adult novel of the same name by Frank Miller and Thomas Wheeler (who also serve as co-creators of the series) with the graphics that honor the novel’s and serve as transitions between past and present.
+Netflix’s newest fantasy series Cursed takes the legendary stories and twists them until classic Arthurian characters are almost unrecognisable.
+At the centre of the story is future Lady of The Lake, Nimue (Katherine Langford) who possesses magical powers.
+The show is based on a young adult novel of the same name by Frank Miller and Thomas Wheeler (who also serve as co-creators of the series) with the graphics that honour the novel’s and serve as transitions between past and present.

 But as we get to know Nimue, her background, and why she is considered an outsider in her Fey clan, the timeline of Nimue's backstory can get a little confusing because her memories appear quickly and in erratic order.
 We see short flashes of significant moments in her childhood, spliced between present day, all before the full memories are revealed.
 While I appreciate the artistic flair, you need help breaking all down.
 To better understand how Nimue’s past influenced how she received the Sword of Power, we mapped it using each memory.